Radiology Residency Training Program

 To lead in Radiology Residency training through education, research and innovation.

-Message from the Program Director, Dr. Ian Ross
+Message from the Program Director, Dr. Stephany Pritchett

 Welcome to the Western University Radiology Residency Program website.
-I am pleased that you have shown an interest in the exciting radiology program at Western.
+I am pleased that you have shown an interest in the exciting radiology program at Western University.

 Western Radiology residents have a tradition of success in the Royal College qualifying exams and in obtaining competitive fellowship training positions throughout Canada and the United States.
 That a number of former residents have returned and accepted faculty positions at Western is a testament to the high level of satisfaction and loyalty of the graduates of our program.